 4. Pay Attention to Non-Obvious Tasks

-Before finishing your schedule, you’ll need a brainstorming session with your team to identify crucial yet non-obvious activities you might be missing.
+Before finishing your schedule, you’ll need a brainstorming session with your team using brainstorming app to identify crucial yet non-obvious activities you might be missing.

 The problem is that many managers create a tight schedule, but fail to add in extra time for the tasks that go in between, such as team feedback, data analysis, stakeholder meetings, and investor outreach.